sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 This repository contains a proposed replacement word list for the password manager 1Password.
 I, Sam Schlinkert, created this new word list, primarily by [scraping publicly available Google Books Ngram data](https://github.com/sts10/common_word_list_maker) and then doing additional edits.

 I am publishing this list in hopes that AgileBits, the company that owns 1Password, wants to adopt it for 1Password's passphrase generator.
-I only ask that I get credit for creating the word list in a way that I can refer to publicly.

 Of course nothing is stopping others from using this list for other purposes, assuming they adhere to the attached LICENSE.